alvinli04/APCSFinalProject/README.md

 Alvin - Implemented mechanics for grilling, along with win/loss condition

 ### 5/29/2021
+Andrew - implemented mechanics for sausage movement when a sausage rolls another sausage

 Alvin - Displays text for when win/loss conditions are met, started working on a start menu

-Andrew - implemented mechanics for sausage movement when a sausage rolls another sausage

 ### 5/30/2021
 Andrew - Updated UML diagram

-Andrew - Looked into movement animations
+Alvin - Looked into movement animations

+### 6/2/2021
+Andrew - Implemented the basic start page functionality, began brainstorming ways to implement sprites